Want to Eat Cheaply in Shanghai? Try these 2020 Shanghai Bib Gourmand Winners

 Looking for Michelin Guide-worthy dining on a budget?
-The 2018 Bib Gourmand winners represent some of the city’s best casual dining on a budget.
-With street food stalls rapidly disappearing as the city makes way for new developments, these winners are a good place to start your culinary adventure in Shanghai.
+The 2020 Bib Gourmand winners represent some of the city’s best casual dining on a budget.
+With street food stalls rapidly disappearing as the city makes way for new developments, these winners are a great place to start your culinary adventure in Shanghai.

 To go behind the scenes of Shanghai’s food scenes, hop on a 3-hour guided food tour of the city’s best hidden gems and authentic mom-and-pop shops in old neighborhoods and back alleys.
 Our Shanghai food tours give you the confidence to eat and order authentic cuisine that is Michelin-star worthy – at least in flavor!